 The level of assurance provided by the internal audit team can never be absolute.
 This reflects the sample nature of the work carried out, the relative scope and objectives of audit assignments and those explanations offered, and evidence provided by officers.
 In addition, factors external to the audit process including human error, collusion or management overriding controls, highlight the potential for systems historically highlighted as being satisfactory to become exposed to risk or loss.

-The reports issued by the Council's prior external auditors, Audit Scotland, have also been considered as part of our overall review of effectiveness.
 A number of national and local reports have been issued during the financial year and these have been evaluated as part of the internal audit opinion above.
-As a significant Report issued relatively recently, the 2021 Audit Scotland Best Value Assurance Report provides assurance over governance arrangements, including the conclusion that: